-1 On 6 March 2019, the Minister for Energy announced the Energy Transformation Strategy, which is the State Government's plan to respond to the technological change and evolving consumer preferences that are rapidly transforming the energy sector and to plan for the future of the power system.
-The delivery of the Strategy is being overseen by the Energy Transformation Taskforce, which is supported by the Energy Transformation Implementation Unit, a dedicated unit within Energy Policy WA.
+On 6 March 2019, the Minister for Energy announced the Energy Transformation Strategy, which is the State Government's plan to respond to the technological change and evolving consumer preferences that are rapidly transforming the energy sector and to plan for the future of the power system.
+The delivery of the Strategy was overseen by the Energy Transformation Taskforce, supported by the Energy Transformation Implementation Unit, a dedicated unit within Energy Policy WA.

-2 Unless there has been a material change in circumstances in which case Western Power must provide reasons for the departure.
+Unless there has been a material change in circumstances in which case Western Power must provide reasons for the departure.